"LANDED (CADASTRAL MAPS) – A PILOT"

 For historical information we searched various archives.
 We looked at documents and maps in the archives at Lancashire Record Office, Lancaster University, the University of Central Lancashire, and the National Archives in Kew.
 We searched on line documentation, particularly history websites eg British History Online.

 We focussed on those documents which included maps of landownership.
 There is information about landowners in the area, starting before the Norman Conquest, but it is not accompanied by accurate maps until relatively recently.
 The earliest we found was an estate map of 1670, which closely matched a contemporary OS map.
 We discovered that estate auction sale documents were very useful, as they come with maps and full details of the plots for sale.
 We also looked at the records of the 1910 survey of landownership.
 This has maps of landownership plots, together with record books which list the owners and various details about each plot.
+The images above show a few examples of the documents we found - click to enlarge.

 For contemporary landownership we obviously went to the Land Registry.
 Geographic Information Systems software enabled us to use online information from the Land Registry to create a map showing all the landownership plots (over 700), referred to as 'polygons', in our rectangular area.
 Some of these irregularly shaped polygons extend far beyond the confines of our patch.